 Step 10: End it Right

-Be sure to include your contact information at the end of your bio.
-This gives your potential client immediate and easy access to all you have to offer.
+Ultimately your bio is one way of helping your client’s get to know you so they’ll want partake in your services – so be sure to include your contact information at the end of your biography!
+This will give your potential clients an immediate and easy way to contact you and access all you have to offer.

-Writing or maybe rewriting your real estate agent bio should be at the top of the list of “to dos.”
-It is inexpensive and effective, but the best part is that you can use it over and over again – on your website, blog, in your listing presentation, brochures, Facebook, LinkedIn, and any other place where you have made your online presence known.
-Just make sure to review it every six months to keep it up to date.
-Once you’ve created a bio you will have a great tool that will help you bond with potential clients before you even meet them, making you a step ahead of competitors.
+Writing or refining your real estate agent biography should be at the top of your to-do list.
+It’s inexpensive and effective, and the best part is you can use it over and over again!
+Include it on your website, blog, in your listing presentation, brochures, social media pages such Facebook and LinkedIn, and every other place you’ve made your online presence known.
+Just make sure to keep it updated by reviewing it every six months or so.
+Once you’ve created a bio, you’ll have a great tool to help you bond with potential clients before you even meet them, making you another step ahead of your competitors.

 Real Estate Website Services

-Now more than ever a real estate website is recognized by agents and brokers as an invaluable tool to generate new leads and connect with clients.
-Having serviced over 2,000 REALTORS, we have a solid understanding of real estate website design, IDX sales and integration.
+Having a real estate website has become a valuable tool for agents and brokers, and has gained recognition in the industry as a necessary way to generate new leads and connect with today’s clients.
+With our real estate WordPress themes, hand-designed by our talented developers, you can leave your real estate responsive design to us.
+Having serviced over 3,000 REALTORS®, we have a solid understanding of real estate website design, IDX sales and integration.
 We would love to show you what we can do.
 Learn more about our real estate website services or contact us now.